agilogy/validare/README.md

 # Validare

-- A functional validation library without ScalaZ nor Cats
+- A functional validation library (now with Cats)
 ## TO-DO

 - Document it